StefanSchubert/sabi/CONTRIBUTING.md

 ## As a Sponsor

 Any support in terms of infrastructure, software licences or donations are welcome.
-I plan to integrate a sponsor credit screen or something like this.
+I plan to integrate a sponsor credit screen or something like this, when a critical user base will be reached.